GE Office Manual

 For all scheduling of Beall Concert Hall, see the Facilities Services Director.
 You may check the schedule for Beall Concert Hall by contacting the Facilities Services Director or by checking the Performance Calendar.

-There are computers and a printer in the Kammerer Computer Lab in room 105 for music student use.
-Your students have access to computers; one printer; a scanner; MIDI keyboards; and many other computer-related devices.
+There are computers in the Kammerer Computer Lab in room 105 for music student use.
+Students have access to computers; MIDI keyboards; and many other computer-related devices.
+A public printer can be accessed through the computers in the lab.
 The lab is equipped with software and equipment to augment classroom instruction in theory and aural skills, with additional programs and capability for music composition, word processing, electronic mail, and more.
-The Lab is generally open during all hours the building is open during the regular term, except when it has been scheduled for classes.
 It is accessible to students who have been issued a key code available for the room.
 (The code is provided upon request to all music students.)
 Do not allow anyone into the lab who does not have a code.
-Students may print in the lab by paying with Campus Cash from their UO ID card.
+The Lab is available for music student use except when it has been scheduled for classes.

 Confidentiality of Student Records